NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/AD/arduino.md

 <img style="float: center;" width=700 src="PM/AD/compo.png">
 <br>
-In this video, we try to show how to access more components, use the drop-down menu to select the All Components view, or search for specific components using the search bar beneath the menu.
+In this video, we try to show how to access more components, use the drop-down menu to select the All Components view or search for specific components using the search bar beneath the menu.
 <br>

 2. Learning Basic Circuits